Documentation examples

 Example of no documentation

-Here’s an example of some code that does… something.
-It’s not clear what this code is for or why it was written.
+Here is some code intended to process a piece of text.
+What does this code do?
+It’s not clear what the code is for or why it was written.

 Challenge